Updated Sept. 21, 2020.

 The island nation, which has been closed to international visitors since March 23, began the phased reopening of its tourism sector on June 4, with limited activities available when booked through registered hotels and travel providers.
 Hotels are required to meet specific sanitation and social-distancing criteria, and visitors will be required to present proof of a negative COVID-19 test within 48 hours of their flight, and they must use face masks and follow other precautions.
 Phase 2 should begin Aug.
 1, with details expected to be released soon.

-On July 1, Singapore began reopening its tourism sector as 13 major attractions started operating at 25 percent capacity.
+Currently, the Singapore Tourism Board allows business events of up to 50 people to take place, with the permission of the board and following specific risk-mitigation measures.
+On Sept.
+7, organizers opened up applications for planners seeking permission to hold gatherings of up to 250 people beginning Oct.
+1. Previously, on July 1, Singapore began reopening its tourism sector as 13 major attractions started operating at 25 percent capacity.
 On June 19, the city-state entered phase 2 of reopening, following its "circuit breaker" instituted after a jump in new COVID-19 cases.
 At this time, indoor dining and drinking is allowed, retail businesses can reopen and gatherings of up to five people are allowed.
 The Singapore Tourism Board has launched the SG Clean initiative to audit the sanitation practices of all types of facilities; those that put the measures in place will earn a certification from the STB.

 After reducing the numbers of new cases, the government began to loosen its strict social-distancing rules on May 6.
-But a spike in new cases led Seoul's mayor to ban large crowds and shut down more than 2,100 bars and nightclubs on May 9.
+But a spike in new cases led officials to enforce stronger social-distancing restrictions for Seoul, Incheon and the nearby Gyeonggi province, prohibiting gatherings of more than 50 people indoors and 100 people outdoors.
+High-risk locations including nightclubs, karaoke rooms and computer gaming cafés have been closed.

 Unlike other countries in the region, Sweden's government avoided a significant lockdown, leaving shops, restaurants and bars open, while banning gatherings of 50 people or more and asking that citizens voluntarily keep their distance from one another.